syl3r86/Actually-Private-Rolls/README.md

 2. Enable the Module in your Worlds Module Settings

 ## Contribution
-Shoutout to DestinyGrey#2890 who incentivized the creation of this module.

 If you feel like supporting my work, feel free to leave a tip at my paypal felix.mueller.86@web.de

 ## License